 Cement is the foundation of contemporary building.
 Concrete is utilized in everything.
 But just placing the concrete is not sufficient to obtain the concrete's strength and longevity.
-Concrete curing is the most important thing to do after casting.
+The minimum Concrete curing period is the most important thing to do after casting.

 One of the most frequently asked questions in construction is: